stacklane/docs/🗄/Article/scripting/helpers.md

 ### values(keyName)

-Return an array of values for a same-named field, regardless of whether the form submission contained the value.
+Returns an array of values for a same-named field, regardless of whether the form submission contained the value.
 The returned value will never be null, but may be an empty array.

 # Cookies {#cookies}